GoogleCloudPlatform/google-cloud-gemserver/docs/usage_example.md

 Cloud SQL instance run `google-cloud-gemserver create --use-proj [PROJECT_ID] --use-inst [CLOUD_SQL INSTANCE NAME]`

-** If you do not want to deploy to GCP and instead want to use the Cloud SQL instance in dev_config.yml or sqlite3 database to run the gemserver completely locally then prepend "APP_ENV=dev" or "APP_ENV=test" to google-cloud-gemserver commands, accordingly.
+Note: If you do not want to deploy to GCP and instead want to use the Cloud SQL instance in dev_config.yml or sqlite3 database to run the gemserver completely locally then prepend "APP_ENV=dev" or "APP_ENV=test" to google-cloud-gemserver commands, accordingly.
 Read [running locally](running-locally.md) for more